 398 Hayes St at Gough, San Francisco, CA

-We've crafted a menu of provisions for takeout and delivery for you to safely enjoy at home - or - if you're wanting some fresh air, join us in our seat-yourself parklet on Hayes Street.
+We've crafted a menu of provisions for takeout and delivery for you to safely enjoy at home - or - if you're wanting some fresh air, join us in our seat-yourself parklets on Hayes and Gough Streets.

 “The upscale Hayes Valley mainstay has a private dining space with a separate entrance, its own bar, coat room, and restrooms.
 Decorated similarly to the main restaurant with dark wood, paintings, and old-school charm, the menu offers French fare and a raw bar,” via 7×7, September 2019

 “Obviously, this place has a good-sized menu of absinthe drinks, but we’ll happily order a martini and eat some pate at the bar while we decide if we want to join all those people sitting outside by the weird sculpture on Octavia,” via The Infatuation SF, September 2019

 “Hayes Valley’s longtime favorite brasserie, Absinthe, has a new executive chef, Ryan Fowler, and to kick things off, he’s jazzing up the brunch menu with pain perdu and Dungeness crab and avocado omelettes,” via Eater SF, August 2019

 “Just because it’s one of the oldest restaurants in Hayes Valley doesn’t mean that Absinthe Brasserie and Bar has lost its shine.
 An outstanding cocktail program, along with French and Mediterranean-inspired dishes, makes Absinthe a neighborhood go-to for locals and hungry shoppers alike,” via SF Travel, August 2019